stianjsu/messeption/readme.md

 <br/>

 ## Shippable product
 - The project is configured with jlink and jpackage in order to create a shippable product.
 In order to ship the project the command **mvn compile javafx:jlink jpackage:jpackage** is used in the messeption/ui directory.
-In gitpod drop jpackage as wix is not installed.
+In gitpod exclude jpackage:jpackage as wix is not installed.
-- This will produce messeptionfx in messeption/ui/target that can be used for running the app locally without the use of an IDE such as VScode.
+- This will produce messeptionfx in messeption/ui/target that can be used for running the app locally without the use of an IDE.
-The command will also produce a MesseptionFX.exe file in messeption/ui/target/dist for distribution and installing messeption as a program localy on a computer.
+The command will also produce a MesseptionFX.exe file in messeption/ui/target/dist for distribution and installing messeption as a program localy on a computer
-- Shipped products require a connection to a REST server running locally on port 8080 in order to work.
+- Shipped products require a connection to a REST server running locally on port 8080 in order to work

 <br/>